Lycan-DK/cowin-booking-email-sender/readme.md

 # How to use
 1. Install Node.js from this website : https://nodejs.org/en/download/
-2. follow this guide till step 3 till you have app password.
+2. follow this guide till step 3 till you have app password for gmail account.
 Link https://support.cloudways.com/configure-gmail-smtp/
 3. go to the directry where you installed/pasted this repo/folder and run command : `npm install`
 4. cofigure config.json file
 enter details